 Multidisciplinary team meetings represent the backbone of clinical management [46].
 Our patients were discussed at the MDT meetings; hence they were more likely to receive more accurate and complete pre-operative staging and better accordance with clinical guidelines for treatment, thus resulting in better outcomes [47,48].
 However, cancer care is continuously challenged due to contemporary management regimes, multi-modal therapies, and survivorship issues [46].
 Traditionally, patients are not physically present at MDT meetings, and there have been calls that patients be actively integrated into MDT processes to ascertain they have informed choices and ensure that recommendations are premised on the best available evidence [34].

 Multidisciplinary team meetings are most beneficial when patient choice prevails, but patients are usually seen after the meeting [49].
 Barriers to the implementation of MDT suggestions encompass not considering patient choices [50].
 Bladder and prostate cancer guidelines [51,52] do not recommend using synchronous joint clinics, despite that most patients seen in synchronous joint uro-oncology clinics preferred joint consultations [49].
 Given the information complexity, HCPs' roles necessitate skills and tools for patient-centered communication and visual displays [53].
-Shared decision making can be enhanced by HCPs skillfully aiding their patients to debate their options [4].
+Shared decision-making can be enhanced by HCPs skillfully aiding their patients to debate their options [4].

 Physicians and skill sets: from the physicians' side, the patient-centered approach respects patient preferences to steer clinical decisions [54].
 However, HCPs have little guidance on how to accomplish this [55]; and clinicians might be poor at judging patients´ treatment preferences [56].
 Patients' preferences require clear information from HCPs [57,58], and HCPs need to appraise whether the patient understood the options, e.g., by asking the patient to repeat or paraphrase the options [59].
 Explanations to patients of the links between a selected preference and resultant outcomes help them make informed decisions, and we undertook this with our patients.
 Skills for effective SDM are not taught in medical schools.
 In Holland, SDM was low due to unsatisfactory patient support to debate the options, and training on SDM consultations was required [4].
 Interventions to enhance patient involvement in treatment result in increased use of services, more patients receiving their preferred treatment, and better outcomes [60-66].
 However, a thin line exists between aiming to modify patients´ desires and beliefs, and intrusively affecting PE which endangers patients´ autonomy [67].

-Tools and techniques for patient-centered approach
+Tools and techniques for a patient-centered approach

 These include patient-centered communication, patient education and counseling, management reasoning, and nudging.
 Patient-centered communication predicted the patient´s continuous adherence 36 months after diagnosis [68].
 Management reasoning is premised on negotiating a plan, with ongoing monitoring and modifications of the plan.
 These necessitate communication abilities, negotiations with patients, and appraisals of the reasoning processes [45].
-Justifying the rationale for given management plans commands that clinicians are effective communicators [69], and the race/ sex of the patient and surgeon could influence perceptions of such communication [70].
-Health care professionals might not hold the skills necessary for counseling [71] or lack the confidence to effectively communicate with patients [72].
+Justifying the rationale for given management plans commands that clinicians are effective communicators [69], and the race/sex of the patient and surgeon could influence perceptions of such communication [70].
+Healthcare professionals might not hold the skills necessary for counseling [71] or lack the confidence to effectively communicate with patients [72].
 Improved HCP communication in providing patient counseling reduces the risk of adverse medication problems and readmissions [73].
 Management reasoning is whereby clinicians combine clinical data medical knowledge, and patient preferences to suggest management decisions for individual patients [45].
 Nudge acts by modifying the architecture of choice, using techniques to encourage people to modify their behavior by employing gentleness rather than coercion [74].
-Health care professionals need to furnish patients with clear and detailed numerical risk information and clarify how personalized side-effect risks are assessed [39].
+Healthcare professionals need to furnish patients with clear and detailed numerical risk information and clarify how personalized side-effect risks are assessed [39].
 The extent of knowledge of and use of such techniques by the treatment teams with our patients is not entirely clear.

 This study has limitations.
 Retrospective interrogation of data has its inherent limitations.
 It would have been beneficial to interview our cases and receive their perspectives on their decision-making.
 For future research, we agree with others [75], about the limited appraisals of the reasons why and how patients decide between various treatments, and assessments of patients' views before and after a given choice.
 Future research should also examine the impact of potential risks on quality of life compared to the oncological outcomes of treatment modalities to undercover patients´ treatment choices and processes underlying treatment decisions.